Superconvergent Gradient Recovery for Virtual Element Methods: Introduction

-In many cases, gradient attracts much more attention than the solution itself.
-That is due to two different aspects: first, gradient has physical means like momentum, pressure, et. al; second, many problems like the free boundary value problems, moving interface problems depend on the first derivatives of the solutions.
-For virtual element methods, like their predecessors: standard finite element methods, the gradient approximate accuracy is one order lower than the corresponding solution approximation accuracy.
+In many cases, the gradient of a solution attracts much more attention than the solution itself.
+That is due to two different aspects: (i) gradient has physical meaning like momentum, pressure, et. al; (ii) many problems, like the free boundary value problems and moving interface problems, depend on the first order derivatives of the solution.
+For virtual element methods, like their predecessors: standard finite element methods, the gradient approximation accuracy is one order lower than the corresponding solution approximation accuracy.
 Thus, a more accurate approximate gradient is highly desirable in scientific and engineering computing.

-For finite element methods on triangles or quadrilaterals, it is well-known gradient recovery is one of the most important post-processing procedures to reconstruct a more accurate approximation gradient than the finite element gradient.
-The gradient recovery methods are well developed for the classical finite element methods and there are a massive number of works in the literature, to name a few \cite{LMW2000, ZZ1987, ZZ1992a, ZZ1992b, BX2003, ZN2005, NZ2005, GZ2015, XZ2004, GZZ2016b}.
+For finite element methods on triangles or quadrilaterals, it is well-known that gradient recovery is one of the most important post-processing procedures to reconstruct a more accurate approximate gradient than the finite element gradient.
+The gradient recovery methods are well developed for the classical finite element methods and there are a massive number of references, to name a few \cite{LMW2000, ZZ1987, ZZ1992a, ZZ1992b, BX2003, ZN2005, NZ2005, GZ2015, XZ2004, GZZ2016b}.
 Famous examples include the simple/weighted averaging \cite{ZZ1987}, superconvergent patch recovery \cite{ZZ1992a, ZZ1992b} (SPR), and the polynomial preserving recovery \cite{ZN2005, NZ2005, NZ2004} (PPR).
 Right now, SPR and PPR become standard tools in modern scientific and engineering computing.
-It is evident by the fact that SPR is available in many commercial finite element software like ANSYS, Abaqus, and LS-DYNA, and PPR is included in COMSOL Multiphysics.
+It is evident by the fact that SPR is available in many commercial finite element software like ANSYS, Abaqus, LS-DYNA, and PPR is included in COMSOL Multiphysics.